 - What equipment will I need?
 A comprehensive equipment list will be given to you with plenty of time to prepare and purchase equipment.

 - What if I don’t own some of the equipment?
 Your tuition fee covers all of the necessary equipment.
 We can supply you with a high quality backpack, sleeping bag, sleeping pad and all other gear.
 Or you are welcome to use your own if you wish.

 - Can I have visitors at the W.I.L.D. house?
 Yes, there will be time set aside for visitors.
 Some Semester groups have hosted guest nights once a week and had friends over for dinner.

 - Are there classes everyday?
 Usually.
 The emphasis will be on hands-on, experieintal learning.
-Many days will involve a guest lecturer or the group might take a field trip to visit a program or learn a specialized skill.
+Many days will involve a guest lecturer or a field trip to visit a program or learn a specialized skill.

 - What happens on the weekends?
 Some weekends are free, and a other weekends are given to new skill development such as mountain biking, canoeing, kayaking, etc.